corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/network-bootstrapper.md

 # Network Bootstrapper
-You can use the **Corda Network Bootstrapper** tool to quickly create a group of nodes that can see and communicate with each other.
+You can use the Corda Network Bootstrapper tool to quickly create a group of nodes that can see and communicate with each other.
 You can use these simple networks for development and testing.

 Each node on the network must:
 * Operate using the same set of constants, called *network parameters*.
 This guarantees that the nodes can interoperate.
 * Have a copy of the `node-info` file for every other node on the network.
 This is what makes them visible to each other.

-The network bootstrapper automates the processes of creating and distributing the network parameters and `node-info` files.
+The Network Bootstrapper automates the processes of creating and distributing the network parameters and `node-info` files.

 ## Glossary